Menstrupedia Comic: Comic

 Menstrupedia explains menstruation by using relatable characters.
 The book is designed in a culturally sensitive manner with no objectionable drawings.
 The content of the book is reviewed by gynecologists for medical accuracy.
 In the comic, Priya Didi, a doctor, explains puberty to her younger cousin Pinki and to Pinki's friends Jiya and Mira.
 When Jiya gets her first period during Pinki's birthday party, Priya Didi uses the opportunity to talk to the girls about menstrual health, hygiene and puberty as they ask her questions.

+Menstrupedia comic is available in 17 languages and also co-published in 11 countries namely Kenya, UK, Malaysia, Brazil, Egypt, Australia, Maldives, Uruguay, Nepal, Hungary, and Zimbabwe.

 Blog

 The associated blog is a crowd-sourced platform with more than 3000 writers, some as young as 12, and intentionally beautiful illustrations "to flip the narrative".
 The website also contains Q&A and Learn sections.
 The online content and the comic have both been reviewed by medical professionals for accuracy.